2024-10-31

 International Workshop "Enacting Citizenship in the Digital Age"

 From 30 November to 1 December 2023, the DigID project organised its first international workshop at Leuphana University, Lueneburg.
-About 20 researchers from different European universities came together for a 1.5 hands-on workshop to discuss how citizenship is reconfigured in the digital age.
+About 20 researchers from different European universities came together for a 1.5-day hands-on workshop to discuss how citizenship is reconfigured in the digital age.

 This workshop examined how the digitization of border and citizenship regimes – as highlighted by the move towards eGovernance, eDemocracy, eVoting and ‘smartborders’ – affects struggles over the right to have rights and people’s possibilities to enact themselves as political subjects.
 The workshop focused on three central questions.
 First, how and where do acts of citizenship occur when public assembly and direct state-citizens interactions become rare in the digital age?
 Which methods and research practices can we develop to actively engage with these protagonists and follow their struggles and practices of contestation, dissent and negotiation?
 And how does the digitization of social, economic and political life call for a more thorough (re-)consideration of material citizenship, that is, the material affordances, artefacts and infrastructures that are needed to enact citizenship?